xgrau/auto-orthology/README.md

 D Anocul_ACUA003793-RA_2-103,Anomin_AMIN009728-RA_330-722 <====> Anocul_ACUA021577-RA_55-316
 ```

-### Strict tree reconciliation
+#### Strict tree reconciliation

 Too strict.
-It'll force the species tree onto every single subtree and add putative losses; which looks great in theory but requires a degree of compliance between gene trees and species trees that is unreasonable even for single-copy gene families.
+It'll force the species tree onto every possible subtree and add putative losses; which looks great in theory but requires a degree of compliance between gene trees and species trees that is unreasonable even for single-copy gene families.
 Won't for large multigene families.

 ## UPHO